binaryholdings/tenderseed/README.md

 # TinySeed

-This program is being refactored so that it has a single API and manner of execution.
-TinySeed

 To make it easier to use in Docker on Aakash, everything else has been given a default value.

 If you do nothing, eg: